percona/psmdb-docs/docs/telemetry.md

 ### Telemetry subsystem

-Telemetry subsystem extends the functionality of the database.
+The Telemetry subsystem extends the functionality of the database.
 It can be implemented in the following ways, depending on the database:

 * Modification to the source code